 Małgorzata Jończyk – Preschool Group Teacher.
 She has completed M.A. studies in Early School Education and Preschool Education at the University of Silesia.
 She was a grant holder of the Lifelong Learning Programme, thanks to which she was exploring knowledge in the field of the Scandinavian education model at the VIA University College in Denmark.
-For a couple of years, she was working as an English-speaking teacher in preschool institutions in multi-cultural environment: in the preschool with forest education sections Nørrestenbro in Aarhus (Denmark), in the preschool developing the project model in Colégio de São José in Coimbra (Portugal), in the bilingual preschool being a part of Collegio San Carlo in Milan (Italy) and recently in Nido Scuola Jacarandá in Milan (Italy) run by means of Reggio Emilia work method, the philosophical assumptions of which have been created on the basis of Maria Montessori’s method.
-She has completed a lot of courses, inter alia ‘Adventure Pedagogy’, ‘Work with a Child with Attention Deficits’, ‘Use of Dialogue Cards in Work with Children – Gestalt Therapy Elements’.
+For a couple of years, she was working as an English-speaking teacher in preschool institutions in multiultural environment: in the preschool with forest education sections Nørrestenbro in Aarhus (Denmark), in the preschool developing the project model in Colégio de São José in Coimbra (Portugal), in the bilingual preschool being a part of Collegio San Carlo in Milan (Italy) and recently in Nido Scuola Jacarandá in Milan (Italy) run by means of Reggio Emilia work method, the philosophical assumptions of which have been created on the basis of Maria Montessori’s method.
+She has completed a lot of courses, inter alia ‘Ad-venture Pedagogy’, ‘Work with a Child with Attention Deficits’, ‘Use of Dialogue Cards in Work with Children – Gestalt Therapy Elements’.
 She has also completed an International Montessori pedagogy and Montessori therapeutic pedagogy Course.
 Her professional interests are connected with teaching through experiencing.
 She is fascinated by innovative teaching methods and creative approach to early education, which are to help the child in the development of the problem-solving, decision-making, cooperation and communication skills.